heroku/heroku-buildpack-nginx/readme.md

 $ FORCE=1 bin/start-nginx
 ```

-### Application/Dyno coordination

-The buildpack will not start NGINX until a file has been written to `/tmp/app-initialized`.
-Since NGINX binds to the dyno's $PORT and since the $PORT determines if the app can receive traffic, you can delay NGINX accepting traffic until your application is ready to handle it.
-The examples below show how/when you should write the file when working with Unicorn.

-## Setup
+## Example Proxy Setup

 Here are 2 setup examples.
 One example for a new app, another for an existing app.
 In both cases, we are working with ruby & unicorn.
 Keep in mind that this buildpack is not ruby specific.
-However if your app does happen to use Ruby, make sure to add the NGINX buildpack **after** the Ruby buildpack, so the NGINX buildpack doesn't have to install its own redundant copy of Ruby for the ERB templating feature.
+However if your app does happen to use Ruby, make sure to add the Nginx buildpack **after** the Ruby buildpack, so the Nginx buildpack doesn't have to install its own redundant copy of Ruby for the ERB templating feature.

 ### Existing App